 Figure 3.6: Illustration of linearization based (EKF) approximation to the transformation in Figure 3.5.
-The Gaussian approximation is formed by calculating the curvature at the mean, which results in bad approximation further from the mean.
-The true distribution is presented by the blue dotted line and the red solid line is the approximation.
+The Gaussian approximation is formed by calculating the curvature at the mean, which results in a bad approximation further away from the mean.
+The covariance of the true distribution is presented by the blue dotted line and the red solid line is the approximation.